 For more information, please see the Waitlist FAQs

 Waitlisted students who receive a Faculty Override from their instructor must register themselves in the course via Banweb.
-Under Add/Drop Courses, students must first drop from the waitlist by selecting "Drop Waitlist", then re-add the course by selecting "Reinstate Course" from the drop-down menu in the Action Field.
+In the Summary tab, students must first drop from the waitlist by selecting "Drop Waitlist", then re-add the course by selecting "Reinstate Course" from the drop-down menu in the Action field.

 Certain courses at Portland State University are offered under multiple grading options: Pass/No Pass and differentiated (A-F) grades.
 Other courses are offered only under one grading option.
 When multiple options are available, students generally select the preferred grading option at the time of registration but may make grading option changes until the end of the 7th week of the term.

-Grading option changes for P/NP or A-F grades are made using the PSU Information System, or by submitting a Special Registration Form to the Registration windows in the lobby of Neuberger Hall.
+Grading option changes for P/NP or A-F grades are made in Banweb, or by submitting a Special Registration Form to the Registration counter in the Fariborz Maseeh Hall Student Services Lounge.

 The registration system does not allow students to register for two sections of the same course at the same time unless the course is repeatable for credit.
-Examples of repeatable courses include PE 185 and special topics courses (numbered 410).
+Examples of repeatable courses are special topics courses (numbered 410).

 Students may make arrangements with instructors to complete course work individually (instead of in the regular classroom setting).
 The resulting "by-arrangement" courses are omnibus-numbered (e.g., 401-410, 501-510, or 601-610) and students register for them using a By-Arrangement Request form, available from the instructor's department.
 In most cases, by-arrangement courses must be approved by the instructor and department chair, but those arranged with instructors in the College of Urban and Public Affairs and the Graduate School of Social Work additionally require the appropriate Dean's signature.

-By-Arrangement Request forms are available online, at the Registration office in the Neuberger Hall lobby and from the instructor.
+By-Arrangement Request forms are available online, at the Registration counter in the Fariborz Maseeh Student Services Lounge and from the instructor.
 Submit completed forms to the Registration office for processing.
 Changes made to the student's registration are viewable via the PSU Information System.